Esri/arcgis-runtime-samples-android/java/picture-marker-symbols/README.md

 # Picture Marker Symbols
-Demonstrates how to create picture marker symbols from the different types of picture resources available, whether they are sourced from a URL, locally on the device or in the app.
+Create picture marker symbols from the different types of picture resources available, whether they are sourced from a URL, locally on the device, or in the app.

 ![Picture Marker Symbols App](picture-marker-symbols.png)